An adjusted payoff-based procedure for normal form games: Logit rule

 \subsubsection{A traffic game}

-The (almost sure or with positive probability) convergence to attractors results obtained when the Logit decision rule is considered are valid under the strong assumption $2\eta\alpha<2$.
+The (almost sure or with positive probability) convergence to attractor results obtained when the Logit decision rule is considered are valid under the strong assumption $2\eta\alpha<2$.
 In fact, this condition becomes very difficult to verify as the number of players increases.
-Moreover, nonconvergence can occur for some games (see Section~\ref{nonconvergence} for details) if the parameter $\eta \alpha$ is large.
-In this part, we will discuss the interesting application developed in Cominetti et al.~\cite[Section 3]{cms10} and we will show that a result in the spirit of Proposition~\ref{pos_proba} can be obtained under a much weaker condition.

-Consider a network with a topology that consists on a set of parallel routes.
+Moreover, nonconvergence can occur for some games (see Section~\ref{nonconvergence} for details) if parameter $\eta \alpha$ is large.
+In this part, we will discuss the interesting application developed in Cominetti et al.~\cite[Section 3]{cms10} and we will show that a result in the spirit of Proposition~\ref{pos_proba} can be obtained under a much weaker condition.\\ Consider a network with a topology that consists of a set of parallel routes.
 Each route $r \in \mathcal R$ in the network is characterized by an increasing sequence of values $c_1^r \leq \cdots \leq c_N^r$ where $c_u^r$ represents the average travel time when $r$ carries a load of $u$ users.
+The traffic game is defined as follows.
+The action set is common to all players, i.e., $S^i= \mathcal R$, for every $i \in A$ with $\mathcal R$ the set of available routes.
+The payoff to each player $i $, when action profile $\mathbf r \in \mathcal R^N$ is played (i.e., when the network is loaded by the configuration $\mathbf r$), is given by $-c_u^{\mathbf r^i}=G^i(\mathbf r)$, that is, minus her travel time.\\ This traffic game is shown to be a potential game in the sense that there exists a function $\Lambda: [0,1]^{N \times |\mathcal R|} \to \RR$ such that